 130 0# $a Discussion paper (University of Ghana.
 Institute of Statistical, Social, and Economic Research)

-245 10 $a Discussion paper
+245 10 $a Discussion paper.

 500 ## $a Separately cataloged in LC before no. 11. $5 DLC

 12.7.2.
 Split treatment decisions

 Under an earlier policy, when several "sets" or copies of a series were retained in the Library of Congress, one would be classified as a collected set and the other(s) classified separately.
 This practice was referred to as "split treatment."
 LC has not established a split decision treatment for new series since 1980 and has changed existing split decisions.
 SARs can be found showing a history of previous split treatment decisions.